JakeGinnivan/jakeginnivan.github.io/source/_posts/2013-04-13-teamcity-build-results-in-tfs.md

 More information available at [https://github.com/JakeGinnivan/VSTest.TeamCityLogger](https://github.com/JakeGinnivan/VSTest.TeamCityLogger)

-## 2. TfsCreateBuild
+## 2. TfsBuildResultPublisher
-The next part of the puzzle is getting the build into TFS, this is where TfsCreateBuild comes in.
+The next part of the puzzle is getting the build into TFS, this is where TfsBuildResultPublisher comes in.
 It is based off Based off [http://blogs.msdn.com/b/jpricket/archive/2010/02/23/creating-fake-builds-in-tfs-build-2010.aspx](http://blogs.msdn.com/b/jpricket/archive/2010/02/23/creating-fake-builds-in-tfs-build-2010.aspx) and [http://msmvps.com/blogs/vstsblog/archive/2011/04/26/creating-fake-builds-in-tfs-build-2010-using-the-command-line.aspx](http://msmvps.com/blogs/vstsblog/archive/2011/04/26/creating-fake-builds-in-tfs-build-2010-using-the-command-line.aspx) but it provides a heap of additional options, like:

  - Publish Test Results, if you simply want to publish a .trx into your build, TfsCreateBuild will take care of that for you.
  - Publish Test Run to MTM (Microsoft Test Manager)
     - In addition to this, VSTest.Console.exe generates different testId's to MSTest, this means that MTM will not recognise the associated tests (I am coming to this soon!).
 TfsCreateBuild has a flag to fix your .trx file and correct the testId's so the automation is matched.

-More information available at [https://github.com/JakeGinnivan/TfsCreateBuild](https://github.com/JakeGinnivan/TfsCreateBuild)
+More information available at [https://github.com/JakeGinnivan/TfsBuildResultPublisher](https://github.com/JakeGinnivan/TfsBuildResultPublisher)

 ## TestCaseAutomationAssigner
 I mentioned earlier my tests are xUnit.net and that visual studio only lets you associate MSTest tests with Test Cases.